 - Costly management fees – Many robo-advisors charge you depending on the percentage of your assets instead of a flat price, while Acorns provides an offer that can lead to deceivingly high fees, especially if you have a low balance.

-- Expensive transfers – Acorns charges $50 per ETF you want transferred to another broker.
+- Expensive transfers – Acorns charges $50 per ETF you want to be transferred to another broker.
 You can sell your holdings and cash out for free.

 - A limited selection of portfolios – Acorns portfolios cover a maximum of 7 asset classes while the other robo-advisors provide a wide selection of asset classes.